New in France? Turn your house into a home with our guide to French utility companies and how to connect electricity, gas, and water in France.

 - Useful resources

-Looking for the right French energy company for your new home.
-Cdiscount has a range of energy options, including gas, electricity, and combinations deals.
-They also offer green electricity, ensuring your home is powered from 100% renewable energy sourced from independent French producers.
-Plug your new life into France by checking out the energy options with Cdiscount Energie
+Looking for the right French energy provider for your new home.
+Engie has a range of energy options, including gas, electricity, and combinations deals.
+They also offer green electricity, ensuring your home is powered from 100% renewable energy sourced from French producers.
+Plug your new life into France by checking out your energy options with Engie

 Introduction to French utilities